-Just like Survivorman, after nearly an hour of traveling with out the essentials… Nintendo Switch, an iPad, an iPad charger, puffing snack packs, Ellio’s Pizza or a microwave to heat said pizza in, we were left Scavenging what he we could from the barren landscape.
+Just like Survivorman, after nearly an hour of traveling with out the essentials… Nintendo Switch, an iPad, an iPad charger, pudding snack packs, Ellio’s Pizza or a microwave to heat said pizza in, we were left scavenging what he we could from the barren landscape.

-Like Stroud, who’s survival show, easily the best of those types of shows, we needed to keep our wits about us and use what the land provided.
-In Survivorman it wasn’t just crazy cliff jumps and bear attacks, he’ll often show the mistakes that he made such as lighting his shelter on fire or cutting himself after getting careless from mental fatigue.
+Like Stroud, who’s survival show, easily the best Survival show ever, we needed to keep our wits about us and use what the land provided.
+In Survivorman, it wasn’t just crazy cliff jumps and bear attacks, he’ll often show the mistakes he made… such as lighting his shelter on fire or cutting himself after getting careless from mental fatigue.
 He never downplayed the mental aspect and how getting stressed or anxious in a situation like this could be fatal.

 Listen here readers (and by readers I mean the mother of my two children).
 Let me be VERY clear we… are not starting a half birthday tradition.
 We already have mom’s birthday weekend which has suspiciously transponder into a birthday month.
 I can’t deal with now having to remember half birthdays and anniversaries and other dates that are all jumbled up into forty something years of celebrating other people’s days.